 MRI is an especially valuable tool for observing contrast between soft tissues in the body.
-Cardiac MRI is a non-invasive procedure that is used to evaluate the structures and function of the heart including valves, major vessels, and surrounding structures.
+Cardiac MRI is a non-invasive procedure used to evaluate the structures and function of the heart including valves, major vessels, and surrounding structures.

-When is Cardiac MRI recommended?
+When is cardiac MRI recommended?